masazone/CLionArduinoPlugin/src/com/vladsch/clionarduinoplugin/resources/README.rst.md

 cmake -DCMAKE_TOOLCHAIN_FILE=../path/to/toolchain/file.cmake PATH_TO_SOURCE_DIR
 ```

-{#user-content-creating-firmware-images}

 ### Creating firmware images

 Once you have the **Arduino CMake** loaded you can start defining firmware images.

 To create Arduino firmware in CMake you use the `generate_arduino_firmware` command.
+The full
-The full syntax of the command is:
+syntax of the command is:

 ```
 generate_arduino_firmware(target_name